unicef/publicgoods-toolkit/readiness.md

-**KEY RECOMMENDATION**: Look for the places where your lack of open source investment are causing problems that can be addressed by small-scale, low-risk, experimental engagement (see Appendix for an example)(TBD LINK).
+**KEY RECOMMENDATION**: Look for the places where your lack of open source investment are causing problems that can be addressed by small-scale, low-risk, experimental engagement.
 Start there, being sure to label these experiments as skill-building exercises.
 Think about how you can engage your larger team or organization as you develop, making the learning relevant to their own needs and goals and bringing them along